President & CEO

 Mr. Wong holds degrees from the Harvard Graduate School of Education and New England Conservatory.
 He has published research on music’s essential roles in communities and education, and served on the New England Conservatory faculty from 2009-2018.
 He is also an alumnus of the Emerging Leaders Program (League of American Orchestras), the Executive Program for Nonprofit Leaders (Stanford Graduate School of Business), and the AmEx Leadership Academy (Center for Creative Leadership).
 In 2018, the Hawaii Community Foundation presented him with a Ho’okele Award for nonprofit leadership.

-Mr. Wong currently serves on the Executive Committee of the League of American Orchestras’ Youth Orchestra Division, chairs its Professional Development Resources committee) and is a founding member of the Leadership Team of Hawaii Public Radio’s Generation Listen (and chairs its Membership Committee), and has served as a Music Panelist for the National Endowment for the Arts.
+Beyond HYS, Mr. Wong serves on the Executive Committee of the League of American Orchestras’ Youth Orchestra Division (and chairs its Professional Development Resources committee) and is a founding member of the Leadership Team of Hawaii Public Radio’s Generation Listen (and chairs its Membership Committee), and has served as a Music Panelist for the National Endowment for the Arts.

 Sorry, no posts matched your criteria.